I always have mixed emotions when I start a brand new year and that is certainly the case for 2023.

 Break it down into smaller goals so each one is quicker and easier to achieve.
 This way you’ll revel in success sooner and will be inspired to keep going.

 Take look at this article to help make your goals more achievable: Goal setting for success in six easy steps.

 The single mother guide to New Year resolutions (cont.)

 WHAT’S GONNA WORK … TEAM WORK

-Being a single mum means your children are intricately linked to everything you do.
+Being a single mum means our children are intricately linked to everything we do.
 So whether you (or they) like it or not, they’ll be involved in your resolution process and will benefit from the end result.

 For this reason, keep them in the picture.

 Explain what you’re doing and why.
 And depending on their ages, involve them in the process.
 It’s a valuable learning experience for them to see you aspire, strive and ultimately reach your goals.

 When my girls were little, against all the odds, I saved enough money to take us to the UK.
 There were years of me saying “no” to treats “because we are saving for our trip”.
 When the day arrived to buy the tickets, I took out the money in cash and let my girls hand it to the travel agent.
 I explained that this moment was the reason for all the “no’s” and thanked them for helping me achieve my goal.
 It gave them a great sense of pride and now, in their teens, they are both brilliant money savers!

 It’s all very well making grand announcements about your resolutions, impressing everyone who cares to listen.